-Hyperthyroidism in cats is a common metabolic problem in senior cats, and it is often hard to make a decision as to how to treat this condition given the age of cats at diagnosis.
-We review the three most common treatment options, medication, surgery and radioactive iodine therapy for cats.
-Managing hyperthyroidism correctly can make a world of difference to your senior cat’s quality of life.
+Hyperthyroidism in cats is a common metabolic problems affecting senior cats.
+Because it usually occurs in older cats, it can be difficult for cat owners to decide how best to treat this condition.
+We review the three most common treatment options – medication, surgery and radioactive iodine therapy – and explain how managing hyperthyroidism correctly can make a world of difference to your senior cat’s quality of life.

 - weight loss despite a good or ravenous appetite